aswitwicka/BIOSCAN_QC/README.md

 | <b>10</b>| 6 - 49  | Dominant sequence with 5 or more but less than 50 reads, non-conflicting secondary sequences with less than 5 reads |NO  |
 | <b>11</b>| 6 - 49  | Dominant sequence with more than 5 but less than 50 reads, any other secondary reads present<br>[conflicting or not]|NO  |

 The report displays the above table with the number of samples assigned to each category.
 The categories are also included in the final sample metadata.
-The Decision table indicates whether the samples assigned these categories are going to be included in the BOLD upload.
+The Decision column indicates whether the samples assigned these categories are going to be included in the BOLD upload.

 <p align="center">
   <img src="./qc-catogory-boxplot.png" alt="QC Repor"/>
 </p>
 Figure 3.
 Number of samples assigned to each of the quality scores within 20 sequencing batches.
+The majority of samples are of good quality and do not contain conflicting nor secondary sequences.
+Samples within categories 8 to 11 will be examined further.
 <br><br>
 <p align="center">
   <img src="./taxonomy_bias.png" alt="QC Repor"/>
 </p>
 Figure 4.
-DESCRIPTION
+EEvaluation of order-level taxonomic assignment to samples based on their read support for the primary consensus sequence.
+The plot on the right shows the breakdown of small insect orders.
+The distribution of orders is not associated with read support, indicating that no specific orders are more likely to be poorly sequenced or excluded due to the applied quality control cut-offs, thereby causing potential biases in the data.
+The only order found in categories that could potentially be excluded if secondary sequences are present is Megaloptera.
+However, as only a few individuals from this order were detected, further evaluation is necessary to assess any potential biases.
 <br><br>
 <i>Final assessments and plots </i><br><br>
 This part contains:
-- Big heatmap showing the number or sequenced reads per plate well.
+- Big heatmaps showing the number or sequenced reads per plate well.
 - Two similar heatmaps showing the read support for the consesnus sequence.
-The first heatmap shows all reatined consesus sequences.
-The second heatmap shows only samples where the decison catogory = YES.
+The first heatmap displays all retained consensus sequences, the second heatmap shows only the samples in which the decision category indicates they will be retained for BOLD upload.
 - Histogram showing the sequence length distribution across the retained samples.
 - Tables with percentages of retained samples per partner, partner plate, and UMI plate.
 - All partner plates and UMI plates displayed as heatmaps.